Virtual-Finland-Development/access-finland/docs/README.af-mvp.security.md

 ### Data Storage Summary

-- The backend app stores the session cookie data to a server-side encrypted HttpOnly and Secure cookie
+- The backend app stores the session cookie data to a server-side encrypted, HttpOnly and Secure cookie
 - The frontend app stores the CSRF token to the local storage
 - The data the frontend app retrieves from the backend app is stored in the frontend app memory and is not persisted to the disk